pombreda/cardforge/src/README.txt

 4) Post your issue by clicking on "new issue".
 You will receive a template that you can fill out.
 Under "version", write the release date of the beta (e.g. "BETA 06/12/2011") or the revision you used to compile your Forge version if you use the SVN (e.g. "Revision 9875"; command: "./svn.exe info forge-svn").

 5) If there are news regarding your issue, you will automatically be notified via your Googlemail address.

+Our Lawyers Made Us Do This:

+This product includes software developed by the Indiana University Extreme!
+Lab (http://www.extreme.indiana.edu/).